lisale841/Battleslimes-showcase/README.md

 # BattleSlimes
+  [BattleSlimes](https://www.battleslimes.com/) is an NFT monster collecting game.

+## Feature
-  A Carousel to display the current collection of BattleSlimes.
+  A Carousel to display the current collection of BattleSlimes with link to opensea.

 ## Tech 🛠️
 - JavaScript